Be the Link for Women Entrepreneurs

 Come join us and connect with these trailblazing ladies and learn how you can be the link for women entrepreneurs.

-Join us for this conference filled with powerhouse speakers, tactical training, purposeful networking, mic drop moments, mentor power hours, delicious food and all the things you have come to know and love from WE Mean Business.
+Join us for this conference filled with powerhouse speakers, tactical training, purposeful networking, mic drop moments, mentor power hours, and all the things you have come to know and love from WE Mean Business.

 During Mainstage Talks, innovative business-minded speakers will share best practices for making ideas reality and take questions in an interactive setting.
 Get fired up to make things happen during talks from leading local and regional entrepreneurs.